edreyer/modulith/Readme.md

       web: Typically Spring Controllers
     out: Output adapters are "driven" by the system
       persistence: Typically DB Entity classes and DAOs (e.g. Spring Repositories)
-  application: Comprised of Ports and Use Cases, these define the interface to our app.
+  application: Comprised of Ports and Workflows, these define the interface to our app.
     workflows: Workflows with defined input/output types
     port: Allows communication between the app core and the adapters
-      in: Use Case interfaces that define API and types for "driving" operations
+      in: Defines Commands/Events for "driving" operations
       out: Typically interfaces called by the core for "driven" operations
 ```